Ralim/IronOS/Documentation/Settings.md

 ### Setting: Hall sensor sensitivity

-If unit has a hall effect (Pinecil), how sensitive it is at detecting a magnet to put the iron into sleep mode.
+If the unit has a hall effect sensor (Pinecil), this adjusts how sensitive it is at detecting a magnet to put the iron into sleep mode.

 On device help text: